harness/developer-hub/docs/platform/git-experience/import-a-template-from-git.md

-7. In **Repository**, select the repository from where you want to import the Template.
+7. In **Repository**, select the repository from where you want to import the template.
 If you don't see your repository in the list, enter its name since only a select few repositories are filled here.

 :::info note
    Create the repository in Git before entering it in **Select Repository**.
 Harness does not create the repository for you.
 :::

-8. In **Git Branch**, select the branch from where you want to import the Template.
+8. In **Git Branch**, select the branch from where you want to import the template.
 If you don't see your branch in the list, enter its name since only a select few branches are filled here.

 :::info note
 Create the branch in your repository before entering it in **Git Branch**.
 Harness does not create the branch for you.
 :::

-9. Enter the **YAML Path** from where you want to import the Template.
+9. Enter the **YAML Path** from where you want to import the template.
 All your configurations are stored in Git in the [Harness Folder](git-experience-overview.md#harness-folder).

    ![](./static/import-a-template-from-git-27.png)